rweather/litton-tools/README.md

 ## TODO

-* Support for non-ASCII character sets.
 * Input and output punch tape formats.
-* Front panel interface that mimics the actual machine.
 * Custom OPUS implementation to get a basic OS for the emulator.
 * Dump the real OPUS and integrate it when possible.
+* Tools for writing and disassembling program tapes in the high-level symbolic language.

 ## License